D-Khodasevich/NHANES_ExWAS/README.md

-Code for running the NHNAES exposome-wide association study on epigenetic aging.
+Code for running the NHANES exposome-wide association study on epigenetic aging.

+Will update with actual readme